SMSC and British Values

 Assemblies – Extended Curriculum

+Weekly year group assemblies allow SMSC values to be integrated into the extended curriculum.
 Assemblies where students celebrate the success of others such as the end of term awards make an important contribution to the SMSC values and promote a culture of celebration and mutual respect.
-During the year staff and students mark important occasions such as Remembrance Day and the school’s own Memorial Day led by the CCF for past students lost.
+During the year staff and students mark important occasions such as Remembrance Day and important events such as Anti-Bullying Week.

 School Ethos and Rules – Core and Extended

 The school has policy documents on behaviour and praise that are based on mutual respect.
-WHGS places a special emphasis on charity work with many examples such as the “shoebox appeal”, clothes for Syrian Refugees as well as our annual support for Children in Need.
+WHGS places a special emphasis on charity work with many examples such as the ‘homeless shoebox appeal’ across the school and smaller teams of pupils running individual charity events.

 Extra-curricular activities – Extended Curriculum

 A wide range of activities outside of the classroom take place at WHGS that encourage the SMSC development of students.
-Activities outside of the classroom such as school concerts, theatre trips, plus school trips to Barcelona, Berlin and the Battlefields deepen opportunities for students to develop their SMSC skills.
+Activities outside of the classroom such as school concerts, theatre trips, plus school trips to a range of international locations including the Battlefields deepen opportunities for students to develop their SMSC skills.
 Author visits, drama and art clubs, and themed weeks such as Activity Week further enhance SMSC development.

 Tutor system and PSHE – Core Curriculum

 Each student has a form tutor who is responsible for their academic, social and personal welfare.
-Tutor periods are delivered daily, and this includes a 1 hour PSHE lesson aimed at developing SMSC skills and understanding of all students.
+Form periods are delivered daily, and this includes a fortnightly PSHE lesson aimed at developing SMSC skills and understanding of all students.

 Student Leadership – Extended Curriculum

-Head boy and girl, House Captains, School Council / Form Representatives, Peer Mentors in year 10 (to year 7 pupils) and CCF cadets are all examples of opportunities for students to demonstrate leadership and responsibility.
+Heads of House, Prefects, Student Ambassadors, School Council / Form Representatives, Peer Mentors in Years 10 (to Year 7 pupils) and 12 (to Years 8 and 9 pupils) and Sports Leaders are all examples of opportunities for students to demonstrate leadership and responsibility.

 Reward System – Core Curriculum

 WHGS has a strong reward system.
 The school Praise code recognises the achievement of pupils in each and every lesson where they are on time, on task and on side by the award of a teacher stamp.
-Pupils also earn house points through their involvement in house competitions, coupled with each department’s own individual rewards system such as “good news” postcards sent home reinforcing students’ moral and social development and promoting positive behaviour and work ethic.
+Pupils are rewarded by the William Hulme’s Way Awards which recognises their contributions in and out of the classroom.
+Pupils also contribute towards the House Championship by partaking in house competitions for Sports, Food and Nutrition, Art, Drama and other subject areas.

 WOW Days and Partnerships – Extended Curriculum

 WOW learning days, such as raising awareness of LGBT communities, where students engage in a range of cross curricular activities and have the opportunity to listen to the experiences of members of the LGBT community further develop SMSC skills of students.
-WHGS’s partnerships with Henshaws and support for Syrian refugees encourages an awareness of other local and global events.
+WHGS’s partnerships with Henshaws encourages an awareness of other local events.

 Developing British Values